fireflycons/khyperv-csi/README.md

     * Rebuild the cluster completely on compatible VMs.
     * Deploy new nodes that do support the KVP service, migrate your workloads there and delete the old nodes.
     * See if it is possible to install the missing services for your kernel version and distro.
+Your favourite AI LLM can probably help with this.

 ## Installation